cseptesting/floatcsep/docs/examples/case_g.rst

     The requirements are that the script to be located within the same directory as the configuration file, whereas the function must receive a :class:`floatcsep.experiment.Experiment` as argument

     .. literalinclude:: ../../examples/case_g/custom_plot_script.py
+        :caption: examples/case_g/custom_plot_script.py
-       :language: yaml
+        :language: python
-       :lines: 6-9
+        :lines: 6-13

-    In this way, the plot function use all the :class:`~floatcsep.experiment.Experiment` attributes/methods to access catalogs, forecasts and test results.
-The script ``examples/case_g/custom_plot_script.py`` can also be viewed directly on `GitHub <https://github.com/cseptesting/floatcsep/blob/main/examples/case_g/custom_plot_script.py>`_, where it is exemplified how to access the experiment artifacts.
+    In this way, the plot function can use all the :class:`~floatcsep.experiment.Experiment` attributes/methods to access catalogs, forecasts and test results.
+The script ``examples/case_g/custom_plot_script.py`` can also be viewed directly on `GitHub <https://github.com/cseptesting/floatcsep/blob/main/examples/case_g/custom_plot_script.py>`_, where it is exemplified how to access the experiment data in runtime.

 Running the experiment